lzhang22/Customer-churn-prediction/README.md

 ## Customer churn prediction
-Predicting which Telecom service customers will churn using customers' demographic, account, and service information
+Predicting which Telecom service customers will churn with multiple classifiers using customers' demographic, account, and service information